AdmitScore™

 Highlights high-cost medication and service needs for facility review.

 Referral Fit (financial-free, all roles) keeps the clinical conversation clinical.
-Margin Score (admin-only) layers in PDPM and denial-risk for administrators.
+Financial Fit and Margin (admin-only) layer in PDPM and denial-risk for administrators.
 Estimates are planning aids, not guarantees.

 Follow-up questions